SebastianAbril/trips-api/README.md

 # trips-api

-Trips-api is an exceptional project developed with NestJS, TypeScript, PostgreSQL, Docker, GitHubActions and AWS.
+trips-api is an exceptional project developed with NestJS, TypeScript, PostgreSQL, Docker, GitHubActions and AWS.
 As a Rider you can request a Ride everywhere, and the API will contact the nearest driver to assist you in your trip.In order to use the service you must register a payment method beforehand (Credit Card for example), and finally the API will perform the necessary steps to finalize the ride and make a transaction.
 You can access the deployed API documentation at the following URL: http://ec2-3-128-30-79.us-east-2.compute.amazonaws.com:3000/api

 ## How to Run?